softworkz/embyuserwiki/Plugins.md

 The catalog allows you to browse and install new plugins.
 Some of the available categories are:

 * **Channels** - Internet channels provide access to streaming audio or video.
 For  more information, see [Channels](Channels).

+* **Content Providers** - Allows new kinds of media to be added to the library, such as books and games, or allows downloading of related content for existing media.

+* **Live TV** - Provides access to live tv channels.
+For  more information, see [Live TV](Live TV).